 The course is an introduction to firearms, ammunition and ammunition components, microscopic comparison of questioned bullets, cartridge cases and toolmarks, distance determination, gunpowder and shotgun pattern analysis, serial number restoration, lock picking techniques, the examination of security devices such as padlocks and safes and the examination of firearm related injuries.
-Pre-requisites: None Co-requisites: None
+Pre-requisites: FOSC 1206 - Introduction to Forensic Science with a C or better.
+Co-requisites: None